Coronavirus - Frequently Asked Questions

-- 2. Jump to I'm volunteering during this time and using my own vehicle to help others get essentials – do I need to amend my motor insurance cover?
+- 2. Jump to I'm volunteering and using my own vehicle to help others get essentials – do I need to amend my motor insurance cover?

 - 3. Jump to I’m a key worker and I’m now using my vehicle for work purposes – do I need to extend my motor insurance cover?